A.G. Barr: Legal disputes

 On 14 July 1961, the Coca-Cola Company asked Lord Walker (Note: Judges within the Outer House of the Court of Session are named as "Lord [name]" or "Lady [name]", the full name of Lord Walker is James Walker.) for an interim interdict about the type of bottle used by A.G.
 Barr's "Kolabar", "Cydrap" and "Stilkrush" in the Court of Session.
 Coca-Cola's argument was that "real danger that the bottle used by [A.G.
 Barr] for containing Kolabar will be mistaken by the public for [Coca-Cola].", while A.G.
 Barr's argument was "the position of Coca-Cola in the soft drinks industry in Scotland is insignificant in comparison with that of [A.G.
 Barr]".
 Lord Walker refused the interim interdict, as a large part of their business could've been disturbed, additionally because Coca-Cola made no sales in the country at that point.

 Operations

 A.G.
-Barr produces a variety of soft drinks from production sites at Cumbernauld, Forfar and Milton Keynes.
+Barr produces a variety of soft drinks from production sites at Cumbernauld, and Milton Keynes.

+The company has also previously had production sites in Atherton, Falkirk, Forfar, Mansfield, Parkhead (Glasgow), Pitcox and Tredegar.